 Student Support Services

 The term "special education" means specially designed instruction, at no cost to parents, designed to meet the unique needs of a child with a disability, including instruction conducted in the classroom, in the home, in hospitals and institutions, and instruction in physical education.
-Special education and related services are available for students with identified disabilities in accordance with the Individuals with Disabilities Education Act (IDEA) and the state regulations, Exceptional Children’s Education Act (ECEA).
+Special education and related services are available for eligible students with identified disabilities in accordance with the Individuals with Disabilities Education Act (IDEA) and state regulations, the Exceptional Children’s Education Act (ECEA).

 A special education evaluation includes a variety of individualized assessments administered to a child and/or the use of a Response to Intervention (RtI) model, but only after parents have given informed written consent.
 This evaluation includes assessment results, including data from interventions, that will lead to the most complete understanding of the student's unique educational needs.
 A meeting will be held with the parents, teachers and those who conducted assessments to determine if the child has an educational disability and is eligible to receive special education services.
 If a disability is identified, an Individual Education Plan (IEP) will be developed to ensure the student receives a free, appropriate public education (FAPE).